CodeNameGrapefruit/SoC_CNN/README.md

 After layer 2 is complete the maxpooling module is instantiated.
 The same method is used to move through the ROMs and assign the inputs; however, a 2x2 matrix is used for max pooling rather than a 3x3.
 Results are written into a 4th ROM.

+Update  4/18/2019: Images are initialized in BRAM instead of being read from desktop.
+Allows for future FPGA implementation

 Work Left:
 1) Bug and Functionality Fixes
 2) Softmax implementation/Classification?